webdevops/php-docker-boilerplate/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/mblaschke/php-docker-boilerplate.svg)](http://isitmaintained.com/project/mblaschke/php-docker-boilerplate "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/mblaschke/php-docker-boilerplate.svg)](http://isitmaintained.com/project/mblaschke/php-docker-boilerplate "Percentage of issues still open")

-This is an easy customizable docker boilerplate for any PHP based projects like _Symfony Framework_, _CakePHP_, _Yii_ and many other frameworks or applications.
+This is an easy customizable docker boilerplate for any PHP-based projects like _Symfony Framework_, _CakePHP_, _Yii_ and many other frameworks or applications.

 Supports: